ztarby/calculators/SECURITY.md

 ## Supported Versions

-i will tell you some updates here but now i dont have anything
+Planing for the new version 1.3 that fixes some issues

+for now we have 1.0

 | Version | Supported          |